ABOUT US

 "It is important to me to give back to the community we live in.
 I am proud of our work and know that our providers are delivering critical care to those in need throughout the county.
 It is great working with mission-driven and caring people.
 There is the opportunity to make a difference every day."

-Paula Gillespie
+Paula Henricksen

 Chief Human Resources Officer